sass/sass/doc-src/SASS_REFERENCE.md

 ".sass" files are placed in public/stylesheets/sass.
 Then, whenever necessary, they're compiled into corresponding CSS files in public/stylesheets.
 For instance, public/stylesheets/sass/main.sass would be compiled to public/stylesheets/main.css.

-To run Sass from the command line, just use

-    sass input.sass output.css

-Use `sass --help` for full documentation.

-Using Sass in Ruby code is very simple.
-After installing the Haml gem, you can use it by running `require "sass"` and using Sass::Engine like so:

-    engine = Sass::Engine.new("#main\n  :background-color #0000ff")
-    engine.render #=> "#main { background-color: #0000ff; }\n"

 ### Caching